collectionsasdata/collectionsasdata.github.io/facet4.md

 We understand the use of our data primarily anecdotally.
 We think of our datasets as a means of identifying new institutional partners and collaborators.
 We monitor the use of our data via these partners.
 For example, we created the historic prison dataset from material in our library related to Eastern State Penitentiary.
 As we did this, we contacted the staff of the Eastern State Historic Site, and this has flourished into a fruitful partnership.
 Researchers come to our data through them, through our digital repository, and through the various third-party services we use to host our data.
 Several of these researchers have contacted us to offer their own data, to discuss additional projects, to show what they’re building, and to offer corrections.
 This has been our principal measure of success.

-We do maintain some metrics.
-[The Magazine for Early American Datasets](http://repository.upenn.edu/mead/) records the number of times datasets are downloaded.
+We do maintain some metrics. [**The Magazine for Early American Datasets**](http://repository.upenn.edu/mead/) records the number of times datasets are downloaded.
 We also have a count of how many people download from our digital repository.
 These are helpful and appreciated.
 However, the motivation continues to be the new connections we make with individuals.

 ## 6. Who supports use

 *discrete discussion of the people, services, and programs that support use of the data (e.g. digital scholarship services, instruction services, subject area liaisons, etc.)*

-After the data have been fully documented and converted to spreadsheets, the goal is that they can be used largely unsupported (setting aside the tremendous amount of work that goes into maintaining the digital repository).
-As a subject specialist and the curator of the collection, I am available to support data users.
-Interacting with 4-dimensional oceanographic data is generally handled in Matlab (the software of choice for most oceanographers) or R (an emerging choice in this domain).
-I expect most users of these data to be outside of Stanford.

 ## 7. Things people should know